- High-tech interior

 It says something about the 2019 Ram 1500 when the mid-grade Lariat trim level is nicer inside than the range-topping trims offered at heftier prices by its rivals.
 Maybe it says even more about what competitors are selling.

-We rate the Ram 1500 at a heady 9 out of 10, with points above average for its superb front seats, the stretch-out rear seat in popular crew cabs, the fine materials found even on work-grade Tradesman trims, and its impressive all-around utility.
+We rate the Ram 1500 at 7 out of 10, with points above average for its stretch-out rear seat in popular crew cabs and its impressive all-around utility.
 (Read more about how we rate cars.)

 For now, the Ram is offered in extended and crew cab models badged Quad Cab and Crew Cab, respectively.
 They both offer a quartet of front-hinged doors.
 Extended cabs deliver acceptable rear seat room, while crew cabs are palatial in row two.
 Front passengers are treated to an impressive interior with comfortable front seats in either a three-place bench or a two-seat bucket setup with a massive, highly configurable center console.